TheMettaCode/congressional-floor-actions-api/README.md

-# Congressional Stock Trades
+# Congressional Floor Actions

-API to retrieve stock market trade data by US Congressional members
+API to retrieve floor action headers from the US Senate